Combinatorial degree version of a generalized $\mathbb{Z}_p$-Tucker's lemma with a combinatorial proof: Preliminaries

 The acyclicity of $\V$ follows from the acyclicity of $\W$.
-Now, $\V$ has only a $0$-simplex as a critical simplex.
+Note that, the only critical simplex in $\V$ is a $0$-simplex, which is paired with $\emptyset$.
 Hence, $\K$ is collapsible.

-Conversely, suppose that $\K$ is collapsible and $\V^\prime$ be a gradient vector field on $\K$, such that, it has only one 0-simplex (which is paired with $\emptyset$) as critical simplex.
+Conversely, suppose that $\K$ is collapsible.
+Let $\V^\prime$ be a gradient vector field on $\K$, such that, the only critical simplex with respect to $\V$ is a $0$-simplex, and without loss of generality, we assume that it is paired with $\emptyset$.
 We define a gradient vector field $\W^\prime$ on $x*\K$ as follows.

-The acyclicity of $\W^\prime$ follows from the acyclicity of $\V^\prime$, and $\crit^{\W}(x*\K)=\K$.
+The acyclicity of $\W^\prime$ follows from the acyclicity of $\V^\prime$ and $\crit^{(\W^\prime)}(x*\K)=\K\setminus \{\emptyset\}$.
 Hence, $x*\K$ collapses into $\K$. \end{proof}

 The following immediately follows from Lemma~\ref{th-coll}. \begin{corollary} Let $\K_1$ be a simplicial complex and $\K_2$ be a subcomplex of $\K_1$.
 Let $x \notin V(\K_1)$.
-Then, the simplicial complex $\K_1 \cup x*\K_2$ collapses into $\K_1$ if and only if $\K_2$ is collapsible. (see Figure~\ref{f2}) \end{corollary}
+Then, the simplicial complex $\K_1 \cup (x*\K_2)$ collapses into $\K_1$ if and only if $\K_2$ is collapsible (see Figure~\ref{f2}). \end{corollary}